spences10/scottspence.com/posts/sveltekit-and-fathom-svelte-5-integration.md

 I got this working on my site first of all before implementing here, essentially the changes for Fathom to work is to swap out the `onMount` function for a `$effect` function.
-Then another effect to track the pageview on route change.
+Then another effect to track the page view on route change.

 Here's the Svelte 4 layout: